NZMSA/2016-Module-2/5. Typescript/readme.md

 ## Completed Example
-For reference, the complete solution to this demo has provided and can be found [here](demo-complete).
-You will need to clone or download this whole repository as a zip and open the demo-complete folder using Visual Studio Code.
+For reference, the complete solution to this demo has provided and can be found [here](demo-complete-day-two).
+You will need to clone or download this whole repository as a zip and open the demo-complete-day-two folder using Visual Studio Code.
+To retrieve back your `node_modules` run `npm install` and to retrieve back your `typings` run `typings install`.
+You need `node_modules`  for your website to run properly but `typings` just for development purposes.

 To run, just use the standard `browser-sync start --server --files "**/*"` command.

 ### Tools
 * [CodePen](http://codepen.io) - Experimenting with HTML, CSS and JS snippets.